Saturday, March 26, 2022

 • basic linear algebra

 There are 3th party libraries who fulfill this gap but it's always more difficult to get that up and running than if it would be stock present.
-It would therefore hard to recommend to use C++ for new application development.
+Also external libraries have different styles and dialect.
+For example OpenCV defines its own set of rectangle and size.
+Boost.Ublas; OpenCV and LibTorch all use matrices but in a different way; a standard would have alleviated some startup problems when learning the library.
+Use of C++ for new application development is therefore a hard argument besides its excellent performance possibilities.

 Boost